dmchitra/Assessment_chitra/README.md

 Improvements
  - Data can be parameterised using examples
- - Can implement dependency injection using spring boot reduces the every page object creation
+ - Can implement dependency injection using spring boot helps to reduce every page object creation
  - Properties file can be used to externalise the hard coded parameters like url
  - Cross browser/plaform support can be enabled
  - Reporting part needs to be improved with screenshots